 - Greater than or equal to three nails involved

-Oral terbinafine has demonstrated to be the most effective treatment for the mycological cure of toenail dermatophyte infections.
+Oral terbinafine has been demonstrated to be the most effective treatment for the mycological cure of toenail dermatophyte infections.

-Treatment of onychomycosis in the pediatric population with systemic medications is off-label, and it is not the U.S. Food and Drug Administration (FDA) approved.
+Treatment of onychomycosis in the pediatric population with systemic medications is off-label, and it is not U.S. Food and Drug Administration (FDA) approved.
 Although there are no proposed USA guidelines, terbinafine has been recommended by the British Association of Dermatologists as a first-line treatment.

 The treatment of tinea capitis is an additional non-FDA use of terbinafine.
-Notably, although both griseofulvin and terbinafine are effective treatment options for pediatric tinea capitis, terbinafine has demonstrated superiority in the treatment of infections caused by Trichophyton spp. while griseofulvin was more effective at treating hair shaft infections caused by Microsporum spp.
+Notably, although both griseofulvin and terbinafine are effective treatment options for pediatric tinea capitis, terbinafine has demonstrated superiority in the treatment of infections caused by Trichophyton spp., while griseofulvin was more effective at treating hair shaft infections caused by Microsporum spp.
 As Trichophyton spp. are the most common cause of tinea capitis in North America, terbinafine is often the treatment for this condition.

 Mechanism of Action

-Most antifungal medications work through inhibition of fungal membrane production and ergosterol synthesis.
+Most antifungal medications work through the inhibition of fungal membrane production and ergosterol synthesis.
 Terbinafine is an allylamine that works early in the pathway as a non-competitive inhibitor of the enzyme squalene epoxidase and subsequent conversion of squalene to squalene epoxide.

 Although not directly fungicidal, the intracellular accumulation of squalene results in fungal cell death.

 Terbinafine is formulated as a 250 mg tablet to be taken by mouth.
 The routine dosing for dermatophyte infections is one tablet, by mouth, daily.
-The duration of therapy varies with treatment lasting for six weeks for fingernail onychomycosis and up to 12 weeks for toenail onychomycosis.
+The duration of therapy varies, with treatment lasting for six weeks for fingernail onychomycosis and up to 12 weeks for toenail onychomycosis.
 Absorption and bioavailability are similar, regardless of food intake.
 The clearance of terbinafine occurs through both the liver and kidneys.
 Terbinafine has an inhibitory effect on the hepatic CYP450 2D6 (CYP2D6) enzyme, and monitoring for drug interactions is necessary.